Jomshir98/bondage-club-extended/README.md

 ## Instruction - how to install StrictBCX

 1. Check your own BCX.
 Enable all modules in BCX confituration (BCX Menu -> Global).
 Ensure that all modules are enabled
-2. Disable UltraBC and
-3. Disable your current BCX instance (for ex. in FUSAM)
+2. Disable your current BCX instance, UltraBC and BCTweaks
-4. Add StrictBCX to your tampermonkey
+3. Add StrictBCX to your tampermonkey with link: https://kinksideofthemoon.github.io/StrictBCX.github.io/devel/bcx.js
 5. Enjoy!